swestastic/PiConsult/README.md

 ## Description

 This project uses Python to record data over serial on a Raspberry Pi and then display it on a small SPI display.
 Tested on a 1990 NA 300zx with the 8-bit ecu.
 Should work on 16-bit ECUs and other similar-era Nissans like Skylines, Cefiros, 240sx/180sx/Silvia, and some others, but this has not been tested.
-1996+ (OBD2) compatibility is not tested yet
+1996+ (OBD2) compatibility is not tested yet.
+The logic is the same as my desktop app, [PyConsult](https://github.com/swestastic/PyConsult), but now it comes in a small form factor which you can leave in your car!

 ## Current Functionality